Model Context Protocol (MCP) Quick Start Guide

 ```

-This concludes the entire MCP introductory tutorial.
-Further updates will be made as needed.
-The related code will be available in the GitHub repository: https://github.com/liaokongVFX/MCP-Chinese-Getting-Started-Guide
+Thus, the entire MCP getting started tutorial comes to an end.
+Any further updates will be made later.
+The related code will be placed in the GitHub repository: https://github.com/liaokongVFX/MCP-Chinese-Getting-Started-Guide